-Currently, TruePort is supported on Linux, Windows $^{\mathbb{R}}$, SCO $^{\mathbb{R}}$, Solaris $^{\mathbb{R}}$, and others.
-For a complete list of of supported operating systems, see the Perle website.
+Currently, TruePort is supported on Linux, Windows®, SCO®, Solaris®, and others.
+For a complete list of the supported operating systems, see the Perle website.

 For more information, see the TruePort User Guide or the TruePort Installation and Configuration Guide for Windows® NT on the CD-ROM.